User experience STERIS: Collect & deliver

 You only need a member of staff to notice a random trolley sitting in the corridor somewhere and they will put it back in the group where they thought it came from, but it’s actually the wrong one – et voila!
 Mixed up.

-Completing delivery logs
+Make delivery logs simple

-The porter will generally turn up to a hospital with a van of roughly 10+ trolleys ready to hand over.
 There is only one porter per van – so you would normally take 2 trolleys at a time (unless they’re really heavy).
 So that is 5+ trips from the van to the ward (which tends to be on the 6th floor somewhere) meaning elevator trips.
 This process can obviously take a long time after you’ve dropped the clean trolleys off and collected the dirty trolleys.

 As well as this, the porters have to remember what they have dropped off, and what they have collected so they can fill in the delivery logs correctly – obviously, there are quite a few things that can go wrong with this, leading to quite a few discrepancies.